Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 ### PART IIIB
 Prior to construction of the classication model, descriptors were subjected to mean centering and unit variance scaling as to afford comparability.
 Descriptors were removed if pairwise inter-correlation coefficients exceed the threshold value of 0.95 and correlation coefficient exceed the threshold value of 0.7.
 This resulted in reduced subsets consisting of 89 descriptors for PubChem.

 In the construction of prediction models, the possibility of bias may arise from a single data split.
 In order to address this problem, Puzyn et al. suggested that prediction models should be constructed from N independent data splits.
 Thus, this study employs independent data splits using a split ratio of 70/30 where 70% of the entire data set was used as the internal set and the remaining 30% served as the external set.
-The nal prediction performance was obtained by calculating the mean and standard deviation values for statistical parameters from these independent data splits.
+The final prediction performance was obtained by calculating the mean and standard deviation values for statistical parameters from these independent data splits.